Logo

 That was not surprising; Red Auerbach went after the players of the highest intelligence and character, and then of course paid them horribly.

-Two subsequent facts are perhaps most relevant in evaluating Red Auerbach's legacy: First, he was able to trade Maxwell to San Diego in exchange for former MVP Bill Walton, who was a major contributor to the team winning its 16th title in 1986, the last of Red Auerbach's career.
+Two key events followed: Red Auerbach traded Maxwell to San Diego in exchange for former MVP Bill Walton, who played a significant role in winning its 16th title in 1986, the last championship during Red Auerbach's tenure.

 Red Auerbach is featured as an interview subject for the film.

-From his early days, Red Auerbach was convinced that the fast break, where a team used a quick outlet pass to fast guards who run downcourt and score before the opponent had re-established position, was a potent tactical weapon.
+From his early days, Auerbach was convinced that the fast break, where a team used a quick outlet pass to fast guards who ran downcourt and scored before the opponent had re-established position, was a potent tactical weapon.

-Further, Red Auerbach moved emphasis away from individual accolades and instilled the teamwork element into his players.
+Further, Red Auerbach moved the emphasis away from individual accolades to teamwork.

-Red Auerbach was known for choosing players for talent and motivation, with disregard for skin colour or ethnicity.
+Red Auerbach was known for choosing players for talent and motivation, regardless of skin color or ethnicity.

 Red Auerbach constantly added new black players to his squad, including Bill Russell, Satch Sanders, Sam Jones, K C Jones, and Willie Naulls.